A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: -divisible groups

 \begin{example} Let $R$ be an integral perfectoid ring, then

 where $\theta$ is Fontaine's theta map.
-In this case an admissible prismatic Dieudonn\'e module is the same as a minuscule Breuil-Kisin-Fargues module with a leg at $V(\mathrm{ker}(\theta\circ \varphi_R^{-1}))$ (see definition \ref{BKF}), and the construction of the covariant Dieudonn\'e module agrees with the construction in \cite[17.5.2]{Berkeley}, c.f. \cite[4.3.6]{AL}. \end{example} \begin{example} Let $R$ be quasi-regular semiperfectoid and $pR=0$ (e.g. the integral subring in a Tate perfectoid ring modulo a pseudo-uniformizer), then
+In this case an admissible prismatic Dieudonn\'e module is the same as a minuscule Breuil-Kisin-Fargues module with a leg at $V(\mathrm{ker}(\theta\circ \varphi_R^{-1}))$ (see Definition \ref{BKF}), and the construction of the covariant Dieudonn\'e module agrees with the construction in \cite[Theorem 17.5.2]{Berkeley}, see \cite[Proposition 4.48]{AL}. \end{example}

+\begin{example} Let $R$ be qrsp and $pR=0$ (e.g. the integral subring in a Tate perfectoid ring modulo a pseudo-uniformizer), then